-- 1. Level the motor home and drain the entire plumbing system as described in the following steps. - 2.
-Open waterline drain valves and drain fresh water tank.
-(See Water System Drain Valve Locations chart at the end of this section for locations of drain valves on your model.) - 3.
-Open the Exterior Wash Station shower knobs (if equipped) and lay shower head on ground to drain any water left in the shower line.
-Also place the tip of your finger into the city water inlet and gently press the backflow valve "button" in the center of the inlet to drain any water trapped in the inlet line.
+- 2. Drain Fresh Water Tank and Water Lines.Open all water line drain valves and drain fresh water tank.
+(See "Water System Drain Valve Locations" chart at end of this section for locations of drain valves on your model.) - 3.
+Drain Exterior Shower/Wash Station.Open exterior shower knobs and lay shower head on ground as shown to drain any water left in the shower line.
+Also place the tip of your finger into the city water inlet and gently press the backflow valve 'button' in the center of the inlet to drain any water trapped in the inlet line.